-See attached 22.
-Meals will be served outside as much as possible or in classrooms instead of cafeterias or dining room with individually plated or bagged meals as much as practicable.
-See attached 23.
-Routines and schedules will be developed to enable students and staff to regularly wash their hands at staggered intervals.
-See attached 24.
-All staff as well as all students in grades 3 - 12 are required to wear face coverings while in the classroom and on campus unless there is a medical or behavioral

-24. All staff as well as all students in grades 3 - 12 are required to wear face coverings while in the classroom and on campus unless there is a medical or behavioral contraindication.
-Students from grades TK - 2 are strongly encouraged to wear face coverings and should be supported and taught how to wear them properly.
+22. Meals will be served outside as much as possible or in classrooms instead of cafeterias or dining room with individually plated or bagged meals as much as practicable.
+22 23.
+Routines and schedules will be developed to enable students and staff to regularly wash their hands a staggered intervals.
+24. All staff as well as all students in grades 3 - 12 are required to wear face coverings while in the classro and on campus unless there is a medical or behavioral contraindication.
+Students from grades TK - 2 a strongly encouraged to wear face coverings and should be supported and taught how to wear them properly.

-25. Training will be provided for staff and students on proper use of face coverings which will include instruction to minimize touching of face coverings.

-See attached

-26. Sharing of supplies, manipulatives, toys, sports equipment, and other learning and recreational materials will be limited and each student will have separate individually labeled boxes or cubbies.
+$\overline{}$ Ш 25.
+Training will be provided for staff and students on proper use of face coverings which will include instruction to minimize touching of face coverings.
+Sharing of supplies, manipulatives, toys, sports equipment, and other learning and recreational materials will be limited and each student will have separate individually labeled boxes or cubbies.

-See attached

 27. Sharing of electronic devices, clothing, books and other games or learning aids will be avoided as much as practicable.
 28. Use of privacy boards or clear screens will be considered as much as practicable.
+1

-29. Non-essential visitors, including parent volunteers will be limited and essential workers will be required to adhere to all health and safety guidelines.

-30. A School Site-Specific Protection Plan outlining the above measures is completed, posted and shared with all stakeholders and updated as state and local Public Health guidance dictates.
+Non-essential visitors, including parent volunteers will be limited and essential workers will be required t adhere to all health and safety guidelines. ∐ 30.
+A School Site-Specific Protection Plan outlining the above measures is completed, posted and shared with all stakeholders and updated as state and local Public Health guidance dictates.

-Attach any supporting documents or additional information for each Guideline to the back of the SSSPP
+\\Attach any supporting documents or additional information for each Guideline to the back of the SSSPP.

-COVID-19 School Site-Specific Protection Plan HIDDEN VALLEY ELEMENTARY
+COVID-19 School Site-Specific Protection Plan MANOR ELEMENTARY